j-berg-au/BOUNDLESS/content/Notes.md

 - Bonus from attacking from HIDDEN (bonus damage, increased crit range?
 Maybe this is a talent tree?)
 - Virtuoso talent that helps remove stress (Narrative) **Mage**
+- More things to do that don't cost Mana
 - Flavour as alterations to your spellcasting weapon?
 - Spend extra Mana to turn a Major Action Spell into a Minor Action?
 - Arcane Theorems